tatara42/meow-counter/README.md

 # meow-counter

-## This project is created by learning from scrimba
+## This project is created from scrimba